seandstewart/bardly/pending/romances/cymbeline/12-player-alt.md

 **IMOGEN**
 A father cruel, and a step-dame false;
 A foolish suitor to a wedded lady,
-That hath her husband banish’d;–O, that husband!
+That hath her husband banish'd;--O, that husband!
 My supreme crown of grief!
 Who may this be?
 Fie!

 *Enter PISANIA and IACHIMO*